 Methods.
-The intact heart trabecula, dissected from the right ventricle of the rat, is mounted in a thermoregulated trough perfused with oxygenated solution $(1.2 \text{ ml/min}, 27^{\circ}\text{C})$ and attached, via titanium double hooks, to the lever arms of a strain gauge force transducer and a loudspeaker motor carried on the moveable stage of a microscope.
-SL is measured with a 40x dry objective and a 25x evepiece.
-The length of the trabecula is adjusted to have an initial SL of $\sim 2.1 \,\mu m$ (L0 length).
-A pair of mylar windows is positioned close to the trabecula, about 1 mm apart, to minimize the X-ray path in the solution.
-The trough is sealed to prevent solution leakage and the trabecula is vertically mounted in the beam path.
-Trabeculae are electrically stimulated at 0.5 Hz to produce twitches.
-2D X-ray patterns are collected during diastole and at the peak of the twitch both in fixed-end and in sarcomere length clamp conditions (18) either in control solution or in solution with 1μM OM.
-This OM concentration is used as it is known to potentiate the steady force attained by a skinned preparation at partial Ca^{2+} activation (pCa ~6.5, which is presumably the intracellular [Ca2+] attained during the systole by an electrically paced trabecula, see also (15)).
-A FReLoN CCD detector is placed at 31 m from the preparation to collect the first orders of the sarcomeric reflections with 1.6 ms time windows.
-The detector is then moved to 1.6 m to collect up to the 6th order of the myosin-based meridional reflections (2-5 ms time windows) at the same trabecula lengths as those set at 31 m.
-Given the long time taken by OM equilibration into the trabecula (45min), the absence of full recovery after OM washout and to avoid confounding effect of radiation damage, the data in control and in OM were collected from different trabeculae.
-The parameter that revealed the most effective for the normalisation of the intensity of the reflections for the different mass of individual trabeculae was the sum of the intensities of the low angle equatorials (I1, 0+I1, 1).
+Intact trabeculae or papillary muscles, dissected from the right ventricle of the rat, are mounted in a thermoregulated trough perfused with oxygenated solution (1.2 ml/min, 27°C) and attached, via titanium double hooks, to the lever arms of a strain gauge force transducer and a loudspeaker motor carried on the moveable stage of a microscope.
+The length of the sample is adjusted to have an initial SL of ~2.1 μ m.
+A pair of mylar windows is positioned close to the sample, about 1 mm apart, to minimize the X-ray path in the solution.
+The trough is sealed to prevent solution leakage and the sample is vertically mounted in the beam path.
+The sample is electrically stimulated to produce twitches.
+2D X-ray patterns are collected either at the peak of isometric twitch or under different afterload both in control solution and in solution with ISO 1 μ M. A FReLoN CCD detector is placed at 31 m from the preparation to collect the first orders of the sarcomeric reflections with 2 ms time windows and set the initial SL to 2.2 μ m.
+The detector is then moved to 1.6 m to collect up to the 6th order of the myosin-based meridional reflections (2-5 ms time windows).